 Item substitutions let you swap a missing item for a suitable replacement, giving your customers a better order experience.

-Important: If you select more expensive items as substitutes, you will need to cover the price difference.
+Important: Some stores have the option to select more expensive substitutes.
+If you select more expensive items as substitutes, you will need to cover the price difference.
 To avoid this, you can set a store policy to only select cheaper substitutes.

 What are Item Substitutions?